um-mobrob-t12-w19/JORB-SLAM/README.md

   ```
   ./Examples/RGB-D/rgbd_tum Vocabulary/ORBvoc.txt Examples/RGB-D/TUMX.yaml PATH_TO_SEQUENCE_FOLDER ASSOCIATIONS_FILE
   ```
+### Sample data sequence
+We included a sample data sequence out of box under folder `datasets`, this sample is cut out from sequence 00 of KITTI odometry dataset.
+Unzip file `EECSBlue.zip` into `dataset/EECSBlue`, `EECSOrange.zip` into `dataset/EECSOrange` and execute `run_eecs.sh`, then you can find the system running on the sample sequence.
+The final cloud view shows convisibility constraints in green lines and April tags constraint in red lines.

 ## Processing your own sequences
 You will need to create a settings file with the calibration of your camera.
 See the settings file provided for the TUM and KITTI datasets for monocular, stereo and RGB-D cameras.
 We use the calibration model of OpenCV, and you can do calibration with ROS calibration package or MATLAB Calibration App.
 RGB-D input must be synchronized and depth registered.
 Specifically for Intel Realsense Camera data bag, we provide [Python scripts](https://github.com/um-mobrob-t12-w19/ORB_SLAM2/tree/master/Examples/RGB-D/utils) to convert the data bag to TUM dataset format.